Van Jefferson Super Bowl Player Prop Bets | Los Angeles vs. Cincinnati 2/13/2022

 Season Stats

-- Jefferson's stat line this year shows 50 grabs for 802 yards and six touchdowns.
-He averages 47.2 receiving yards per game and has been targeted 89 times.
+- Jefferson has accumulated 50 catches for 802 yards and six touchdowns this year.
+He has been targeted 89 times and averages 47.2 receiving yards.

 - So far this season, 14.7% of the 607 passes thrown by his team have gone Jefferson's way.